-When you have symptoms such as fever, chest pain, fatigue and shortness of breath that suggest rheumatic fever, or symptoms such as edema and dark urine that are associated with glomerulonephritis, especially when you recently may have had a group A streptococcal infection that was not diagnosed and treated appropriately; may be done along with or following an ASO test
+When you have symptoms such as fever, chest pain, fatigue and shortness of breath that suggest rheumatic fever, or symptoms such as accumulation of fluid (edema) and dark urine that are associated with glomerulonephritis, especially when you recently may have had a group A streptococcal infection that was not diagnosed and treated appropriately; may be done along with or following an antistreptolysin O (ASO) test

-Antideoxyribonuclease-B antibody (anti-DNase B) is one of the most common of several antibodies that are produced by the body's immune system in response to a strep infection with group A Streptococcus.
-This test measures the amount of antibody to one of the streptococcal antigens (anti-DNase B) in the blood.
-It may be done with or following an antistreptolysin O (ASO) test, another test to detect antibody to a streptococcal antigen.
+Anti-DNase B (antideoxyribonuclease-B antibody) is one of the most common of several antibodies that are produced by the body's immune system in response to an infection with group A Streptococcus (strep infection).
+The anti-DNase B test measures the amount of this antibody in the blood.
+It is typically done with or following an antistreptolysin O (ASO) test, another test to detect antibody to a streptococcal antigen.

-Group A Streptococcus (Streptococcus pyogenes), is the bacterium responsible for causing strep throat and a variety of other infections, including skin infections (pyoderma, impetigo, cellulitis).
-In most cases, strep infections are identified and treated with antibiotics, and the infections resolve.
+Group A Streptococcus (Streptococcus pyogenes), is the bacterium that causes strep throat and a variety of other infections, including skin infections (pyoderma, impetigo, cellulitis).
+In most cases, strep infections are diagnosed and successfully treated with antibiotics.

-When a strep infection does not cause identifiable symptoms, goes untreated, or is treated ineffectively, however, complications (sequelae), namely rheumatic fever and glomerulonephritis, can sometimes develop, especially in young children.
-These secondary conditions have become much less prevalent in the U.S. because of routine strep testing, but they still do occur.
-These conditions can cause serious complications, such as damage to the heart, acute kidney dysfunction, tissue swelling (edema), and high blood pressure (hypertension).
-Anti-DNase B and ASO tests can be used to help determine if these are due to a recent group A strep infection.
+Sometimes a strep infection does not cause identifiable symptoms, goes untreated, or is treated ineffectively, and complications (sequelae), namely rheumatic fever and glomerulonephritis, can develop, especially in young children.
+These secondary conditions are uncommon in the U.S. because of routine strep testing and antibiotic treatment, but they do occur.

-Since the incidence of post-streptococcal complications has dropped in the U.S., so has the use of the ASO test and anti-DNase B test.
+Since complications resulting from strep infections have dropped in the U.S., so has use of the ASO test and anti-DNase B test.

 When is it ordered?